-Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead?'
+Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 Now, back to the question of attorney-client privilege: If investigators seize privileged materials, such as electronic communications, in a raid, that kicks into gear a special process that creates a "clean team" to review those items.

-"This is an independent team, typically comprised of lawyers and investigators, that will review the seized documents for any privileged information," says Michael Moore, a former U.S. Attorney for the Middle District of Georgia.
+"This is an independent team, typically comprised of lawyers and investigators, that will review the seized documents for any privileged information," says Michael Moore, a former U.S. attorney for the Middle District of Georgia.

 "They will then isolate that information from the regular investigative team.
 In essence, they wall themselves and the information they find that might be privileged off from the investigation."